w3c/wai-curricula/content/designer/information-design.md

 * describe approaches to break down different types of content into smaller and more manageable pieces, including:
   * the use of headings and pages to divide longer passages of text into smaller pieces
   * the use of lists, simpler tables, and plain text to convey information presented in complex tables
-  * the use of labels and instructions to make information in forms more understandable
   * the use of groups of form controls that share a common purpose
-  * the use of search functionalities that allow to select small amounts of data from large data sets
+  * the use of search functionalities that filter large data sets to display small data subsets
-* describe accessibility challenges created when visualizing and interacting with large amounts of data, and describe ways to split these data into smaller chunks
-* describe ways to supplement information presented in text, including use of graphics, color, or shapes
+* describe the use of labels and instructions to make information in forms more understandable
-* design user interfaces that consider descriptions for images and graphics, including charts or diagrams
 * identify related requirements for developers to programmatically associate text alternatives, headings, table header and data cells, and form labels and instructions, to their corresponding control

 {%- comment -%}